version6net/dockerfiles/services/minecraft-server/README.md

 ## Server configuration

+### Server version

+Default server version is 1.10.2.
+Other versions can be used by using `VERSION` environment variable, such as

+	docker run -d -e VERSION=1.10.2 ...

 ### Op/Administrator Players

 To add more "op" (aka adminstrator) users to your Minecraft server, pass the Minecraft usernames separated by commas via the `OPS` environment variable, such as